Petingoso/legion-fan-utils-linux/README.md

 -  Gpu TDP change for AMD and NVIDIA (an be change by editing [/etc/lenovo-fan-control/fancurve.sh](service/fancurve-set.sh))

+- Can change the Minicurve option

+- ADD CPU control (Intel and AMD) need to see the repo fro RyzenADJ or undervolt on how to configure via cli and edit the CPU_CONTROL_COMMAD variable in the file [/etc/lenovo-fan-control/fancurve.sh](service/fancurve-set.sh)

 ## Install Systemd Service (optional)

 Note: acpid daemon is needed to `systemd service restart` when plugged into AC and the charger is removed.